Civil Parking Enforcement FAQs

 - On a single or double yellow line for up to a maximum of 3 hours provided your badge and parking disc/clock (set to show time of arrival) are displayed clearly and you are not causing an obstruction

-- On-street: In disables bays for free and without time limit unless a sign says otherwise
+- On-street: In disabled bays for free and without time limit unless a sign says otherwise

 Please note: you should display your Blue Badge clearly on your dashboard or fascia panel.
 The front of the badge showing the wheelchair symbol and expiry date should be visible.